Squarespace review – restrictive, yet beautiful

 Instead, I'd suggest one of the Commerce plans.

-- Commerce Advanced costs $40 a month and throws in the option to sell subscriptions and add advanced shipping options, as well as abandoned cart recovery and advanced discounts.
+- Advanced Commerce is the most expensive plan at $40 a month and throws in the option to sell subscriptions and add advanced shipping options, as well as abandoned cart recovery and advanced discounts.

 Which one's better between the two?